 Architecture

-• Each API service operates on a unique port (8081–8085) and handles requests forwarded by the load balancer.
+- Each API service on unique port handles forwarded requests

 Implementation Details